Infrastructure

 RELATED: List of Ongoing Mega Dam Projects in Kenya

-The company said the tunnels – 700 metres long with a diameter of 12 metres – would be used as substitute waterways where Athi River would change course before later joining the original path to the Indian Ocean.
+The company said the tunnels, 700 metres long with diameters of 12 metres, would be used as substitute waterways where the Athi River would change course before later joining the original path to the Indian Ocean.

-This would allow the construction of a rock field dam wall that would be 87 metres high and the installation of main and minor spillways for excess water flow.
+This would allow the construction of a rock-fill dam wall—87 metres high—and the installation of main and minor spillways for excess water flow.

 “We have decided to alter the river course flow so that major excavation works can be allowed when the river base is dry,” CGGC general manager Frank Keeh said.

-Thwake Dam, which is considered the second-largest in the country after the Masinga Dam on the border of Embu, Kitui, and Machakos counties, is jointly funded by the African Development Bank (AfDB) and the Government of Kenya.
+Thwake Dam, the second-largest in the country after the Masinga Dam on the border of Embu, Kitui, and Machakos counties, is jointly funded by the African Development Bank (AfDB) and the Government of Kenya.

 It will be implemented in four phases.